nabetse00/CONCORDIUM_TASK_3/README.md

 for details about this contract.

 Dapp will allow a user to:
-- Check who is the richest address
+- Checks who is the richest address
 - See the message the richest attached
 - The amount the richest address sent
 - The minimal increase needed to become the richest